mira-merkell/aramid/README.md

 Iterators can be [fibers too]()!
 The difference is mainly in the fact that Fibers have _two_ return types: `Yield` and `Output`.
 A nice trick is to make a fiber yield some values, like an iterator, and then create another fiber as a final output.
-Weaving fibers like this can turn a collection of them into a powerful finite state machine.
+Weaving fibers like this can turn a bunch of them into a powerful finite state machine.

 [wikipedia-fibers]: https://en.wikipedia.org/wiki/Fiber_(computer_science)